Stroud Green: Transport

-Stroud Green Road runs north west from the transport hub of Finsbury Park station, and stops just 150 yards south east of Crouch Hill railway station on the Gospel Oak to Barking line.
+Stroud Green Road (the A1201) runs north west from the transport hub of Finsbury Park station, and stops just 150 yards south east of Crouch Hill railway station on the Gospel Oak to Barking line.
 On the eastern border of Stroud Green is Harringay railway station on the Great Northern Line.
-London bus routes W3, W7, 310 and 210 run the length of Stroud Green Road, terminating at Finsbury Park.
+London bus routes 210, W3 and W7 run the length of Stroud Green Road, terminating at Finsbury Park.
 The low railway bridge at Finsbury Park prevents bus routes running directly from areas north of Finsbury Park such as Stroud Green Road directly into central London.

 Stroud Green railway station closed in 1954.
 It was on the Finsbury Park to Edgware line, and along with nearby Crouch End railway station had been planned to be added to the Northern line of London Underground, but World War II intervened.

 Politics

-Stroud Green is part of the Hornsey and Friern Barnet constituency for elections to the House of Commons of the United Kingdom.
+Stroud Green is part of the Hornsey and Friern Barnet constituency for elections to the House of Commons.

 Stroud Green is part of the Stroud Green electoral ward for elections to Haringey London Borough Council.